cmaureir/progra-alma/lectures/week1/lecture3.rst

-4. Write a program that receives as input the legs `a` and `b` of a right triangle, and outputs the length `c` of the hypotenuse,, given by the `Pythagorean theorem`_ `c^2=a^2+b^2`::
+4. Write a program that receives as input the legs `a` and `b` of a right triangle, and outputs the length `c` of the hypotenuse, given by the `Pythagorean theorem`_ `c^2=a^2+b^2`::

     Enter leg a: `7`